Putin set to sweep to fifth term as Russians head to polls | KRDO

 While Navalny, who had been sentenced to more than 30 years in prison, would not have been able to challenge Putin, his death cast a shadow over the elections and rid Russia of its most prominent opposition figure.

-Navalny’s widow, Yulia Navalnaya, has urged Russians to turn out on the final day of the elections on Sunday at noon as a show of protest.
+Navalny’s widow, Yulia Navalnaya, has urged Russians to turn out collectively on the final day of the elections on Sunday at noon as a show of opposition.

 “Putin killed my husband exactly a month before the so-called elections.
 These elections are fake, but Putin still needs them.
 For propaganda.
 He wants the whole world to believe that everyone in Russia supports and admires him.
 Don’t believe this propaganda,” she said.